 Hours: Monday to Saturday: 12:30 pm to 9:30 pm; Sunday and holidays: Closed.

 Payment accepted: Only cash, no credit cards.

 The Best Asian Restaurants in Medellín

-On the Medellin Guru website, we have started a series to look at the best Asian restaurants in Medellín.
-So far, we have looked at only three of the best Asian restaurants and we plan to look at several more.
+On the Medellin Guru website, we have looked at five of the best Asian restaurants and we plan to look at several more.